 Call for Proposals

-The Southwest Seminar on Colonial Latin America invites proposals for its annual meeting from November 1 to 3, 2018.
+The Southwest Seminar on Colonial Latin America invites proposals for its 2019 annual meeting to be held November 7-9 in Tucson, Arizona.
 The Southwest Seminar is a collaborative effort among specialists from across the American Southwest dedicated to promoting innovative approaches to the study of colonial Latin America.
-This year’s meeting will take place in the picturesque Wasatch Mountains at Utah Valley University’s Heber City campus.
+This year’s meeting will be hosted by the University of Arizona.